Epiisteme/awesome-mpc/Foundations.md

-Two important requirements on any secure computation protocol are privacy and correctness.
+- Two important requirements on any secure computation protocol are privacy and correctness.
-Threshold Cryptography deals with digital signatures and decryption techniques.
+- Threshold Cryptography deals with digital signatures and decryption techniques.
+- MPC protocols for an honest majority typically utilise secret sharing as a basic tool.